North Carolina Botanical Garden

 A Conservation Garden

-Our display gardens in Chapel Hill are open for outdoor visitation as of Tuesday, August 18.
+Our display gardens in Chapel Hill are open for outdoor visitation but our buildings are closed.
 We are taking extensive precautions to make sure the Garden is a safe place to visit, and we need your help to keep it safe for everyone.
 Learn more >

 North Carolina is home to an amazingly rich flora, including many plant species found nowhere else in the world.
 For more than half a century, the North Carolina Botanical Garden has been dedicated to conserving that unique botanical legacy.
 Today, we cultivate more than 1,100 acres of garden and conservation areas, safeguard rare and endangered plant species from extinction, and educate new generations of plant lovers and environmental citizens.